Balance of payments, UK: January to March 2025

 Precious metals

 In line with international standards, the Office for National Statistics' (ONS's) headline trade statistics contain the UK's exports and imports of non-monetary gold.
-This trade can have a large effect on the size of and change in the UK's headline trade figures.
+This trade can greatly influence the size and changes in the UK's headline trade figures.
 This is because a substantial amount of the world's trade in non-monetary gold takes place on the London markets.

 Special drawing rights